-Partnerships (excluding limited joint-stock partnerships) are not treated as taxpayers so the partnership itself does not pay tax.
+Partnerships (excluding limited joint-stock partnerships as well as limited partnership and general partnership in case the specific conditions are met) are not treated as taxpayers so the partnership itself does not pay tax.
 Income is allocated directly to the partners who are taxed individually in accordance with the applicable rate of CIT (for legal entities) or PIT (for individuals).
 For income tax purposes, partners are treated as if they held the real estate themselves.
 There are complex rules on the tax rates applicable to partners selling real estate in the course of their business activities.
 For partners that are legal entities, a 19% corporate income tax rule is applicable.
-For individuals, tax rates are progressive (18% and 32%) or a flat rate of 19% may apply.
+For individuals, tax rates are progressive (12% and 32%) or a flat rate of 19% may apply.
 As a rule, non-tax residents pay PIT on net income from real estate located in Poland.
 Double taxation treaties may apply.

-However, please note that as of January 1, 2014, limited joint-stock partnerships are liable to pay CIT in a similar way to limited liability companies and joint stock companies.
+However, please note that as of 1 January 2014, limited joint-stock partnerships are liable to pay CIT in a similar way to limited liability companies and joint stock companies.
+Please note also that as of 1 January 2014, limited partnership and general partnership may also be obliged to pay CIT provided some specific conditions are met.